OSGeo/gdal/doc/source/drivers/raster/gtiff.rst

    multi-threaded compression by specifying the number of worker threads.
 Worth it for slow compression algorithms such as DEFLATE or LZMA.
 Default is compression in the main thread.
+   Starting with GDAL 3.6, this option also enables multi-threaded decoding when RasterIO() requests intersect several tiles/strips.
+   The :decl_configoption:`GDAL_NUM_THREADS` configuration option can also be used as an alternative to setting the open option.

 -  **GEOREF_SOURCES=string**: (GDAL > 2.2) Define which georeferencing
    sources are allowed and their priority order.
 See